AndrikSeeger/MATLAB_Measurement_File_Combination/README.md

 * automatically resorting the measurement data to one time-continues measurement

 ## Plotting of measurement files
 The resulting measurement files can be displayed after the adaption and combination by plotting the measurement data over time.
-The required signals can be chosen within the GUI and plottet using either the left or the right y-axis.
+The required signals can be chosen within the GUI and plotted using either the left or the right y-axis.
 The resulting plot can be saved as a MATLAB figure or as Portable Network Graphics (PNG).

 ## Graphical User Interface (GUI)
 The GUI with all functionalities is displayed in the following picture.